skeeto/elfeed/README.md

 To make tags useful, the Elfeed entry listing buffer can be filtered by tags.
 Use `elfeed-search-filter-read` (or <kbd>s</kbd>) to update the filter.
-Tags beginning with a `+` are required and tags beginning with a `-` must not be present.
+Any component of the search string beginning with a `+` or a`-` is treated like a tag. `+` means the tag is required, `-` means the tag must not be present.
+All other components are treated as a regular expression.
 Here are some examples:

  * `+unread`: only show unread entries
+ * `linu[xs]`: only show entries about Linux or Linus
  * `-unread +youtube`: only show previously-read YouTube entries

-The latter assumes you've tagged posts with `youtube`.
+The last example assumes you've tagged posts with `youtube`.
 You probably want to do this sort of thing automatically, which can be done with the `elfeed-new-entry-hook`.
 Functions in this hook are called with new entries, allowing them to be manipulated, such as adding tags.

 ```el
 ;; Mark all YouTube entries